Class Attire, Presentation and Footwear:

 Should my dancer wear makeup for dress rehearsal and the show?
 Yes, please make sure your dancer is wearing full make up for both the rehearsal and the show.
 Stage makeup for all dancers include: Foundation, powder, silver eye shadow, pink blush, RED lips, mascara.
 Older dancers should also wear eyeliner and mascara.
 There are bright stage lights, and they will wash out your dancer’s face if they do not wear makeup.
 We want to see our dancers’ beautiful faces!

 When do tickets go on sale?
 Tickets will be on sale the week of the show, through The Cardio Club office or can be purchased in the High school lobby at 6pm the night of the show.
 There is NOT assigned seating, it is first come, first serve.
+New!
+This year tickets will also be PRE-SOLD during office hours at The Cardio Club & Delhi Dance Studio Monday to Friday the week of the show.

 When will doors open?
 Doors open at 6:00pm.